Arsenal on this day in history. The March Files.

 11 March 2013: Ex Arsenal man Brian McDermott was sacked as manager of Reading.
 He later managed Leeds before returning to Arsenal as assistant to chief scout Steve Rowley

-12 March 1887: Arsenal 3 Millwall 0 – the first home game against the local rivals during the Plumstead residency.
-The crowd was recorded as 600, but within five years 12,000 attended, and a year after that it was 20,000.
+12 March 1887: Arsenal 3 Millwall 0 – the first home game against the local rivals when Arsenal were south of the river, and Millwall north.
+The crowd was recorded as 600, but within five years 12,000 attended this fixture, and a year after that it was 20,000.
 The rivalry was indeed intense.
 See also here

 12 March 1892: Arsenal played Great Marlow in front of 3000, just 2000 fewer than the crowd against Wolverhampton Wanderers two weeks earlier.